 to test this is to make use of the `git rebase` command, to run your

 tests on each commit.
 Assuming your branch is based off

-origin/master, you can run:
+origin/main, you can run:

 "meson test" with whatever other test you want to run.

 Patches are submitted to the Mesa project via a GitLab Merge Request.

 Add labels to your MR to help reviewers find it.
 For example:

 Mesa changes affecting all drivers: mesa